jepstein-eagle/adaptable/packages/adaptable/readme/functions/column-filter-function.md

 If you don't want this then you can set it.

 Column Filters cannot be saved for re-use.
-In order to save - and then re-use - Column Filters in other functions (e.g. Advanced Search), click the save button in the top of the Filter Form which will convert the Column Filter into a named - and re-usable [User Filter](./user-filter-function.md).
+In order to save - and then re-use - Column Filters in other functions (e.g. Export), click the save button in the top of the Filter Form which will convert the Column Filter into a named - and re-usable [User Filter](./user-filter-function.md).

 > If you dont want to use AdapTable's Filter Form and prefer to use that provided by the underlying vendor grid, then set the useAdaptableFilterForm property to false in Filter Options.